Find Trade Colleges

 Full Engineering Technologies at Southeastern Oklahoma State University Report

 With a ranking of #10, University of Houston - Downtown did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
-UH Downtown is a large public school located in the city of Houston.
+UH Downtown is a large public school located in the large city of Houston.

 Women make up 13% of the engineering tech majors at the school.